aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.
+> 🥠 I can't believe you're about to eat my tiny home.

-Last update: Wed Feb 11 06:00:56 2026
+Last update: Thu Feb 12 05:56:26 2026

 ### Let's play! 🎮